 I love when a museum is free because then you don’t feel like you need to block off a full or half day.
 This is especially wonderful when you’re there for a brief visit and trying to jam in as many sights as possible (such as I was).

 The day we visited the museum we had already had a busy day.
-That morning we had been to Leith to tour the Royal Yacht Britannia, which I’ve shared in a three-part series here, here, and here.
+That morning we had been to Leith to tour the Royal Yacht Britannia, which I’ve shared in a three-part series Doors of the Royal Yacht Britannia, Exterior Tour of the Royal Yacht Britannia, and Inside the Royal Yacht Britannia.
 After that, we toured the Palace of Holyroodhouse.
 And while I haven’t written about the full tour, I have shared about the Holyrood Abbey.

 According to the map at the National Museum of Scotland website, there are 7 levels to the museum.
 The museum is divided into numerous galleries.
 We arrived late in the day and tried to see as much as possible.

 Even still, we didn’t take in a fraction of all that there is to see.

 Because of our pace, I also didn’t photograph nearly as many displays as I would have like to have captured.

 You may recall that I shared one of my favorite pieces, The Millennium Clock, in an older post.

 I do have one or two other series from my time visiting the museum, but today’s grouping I’ve titled safety, science, and religion.

 The Stevenson family built or rebuilt every lighthouse around the coast of Scotland.
 During the time from 1786 to 1938, five generations of the family designed and built lighthouses.